Skip to content

 1. Call load_benchmark with the desired benchmark.
 You can use your own saved benchmark or you can use already built-in one.
 This will download the dataset and annotations (if available) if they have not been previously downloaded.

 2. Retrieve the initialized dataset using get_initialized_dataset.
 This will provide a dataset that is ready to use.
+Check beforehand what type of dataset is returned.

-5. Evaluate the model on get_test_dataloader or get_test_df.
+6. Evaluate the model on get_test_dataloader/get_test_df/get_test_numpy.

 Source code in cesnet_tszoo\benchmarks.py